-System restore is a powerful tool that can fix many problems on your computer.
+System Restore is a powerful tool that can fix many problems on your computer.
 If you are having trouble with a thread stuck in the device driver computer error, system restore may be able to help.
-System restore creates a copy of your current operating system, which can be used to fix problems that occurred after the current operating system was installed.
+System Restore creates a copy of your current operating system, which can be used to fix problems after the current operating system is installed.

 To restore your computer system, you need to follow these steps:

-- Open Windows Start Menue and type “Create a restore point” search bar and press Enter.
+- Open Windows Start Menue, type “Create a restore point” search bar, and press Enter.

-- After clicking on the System Protection tab, you have to click on the Create button at the bottom.
+- After clicking on the System Protection tab, click the Create button at the bottom.

-- In the next step, you have to suggest a name for the Restore Point.
-You can put any name here, that you can easily remember.
+- In the next step, suggest a name for the Restore Point.
+You can put any name here that you can easily remember.

 - Save your computer’s restore point settings by clicking the OK button again and finally clicking the OK button again.
-In the future, you can use your computer’s restore point to restore older versions of the system.
+In the future, you can use your computer’s restore point to restore older system versions.

 Can I Fix The Blue Screen Of Death?

 If you’re experiencing a Blue Screen of Death (BSOD), there’s a good chance that you can fix it.
-The most common cause of BSODs is hardware failure, but they can also be caused by software errors.
+The most common cause of BSODs is hardware failure, which software errors can also cause.